sonaproject/k8s-sona-ansible/README.md

 ```
 # hostnamectl set-hostname $node-name
 ```
-Add configured hostname and IP address pair to /etc/hosts at master node.
+(Optional) Add configured hostname and IP address pair to /etc/hosts at master node.
 Followings are the example configuration.
 ```
 master  192.168.56.101